Side Effects is a 2013 drama/thriller movie directed by Steven Soderbergh

 The film is initially about Emily's (Mara) struggle with depression following her husband's four-year imprisonment for insider trading.
 Having been "swept off her feet" by the rich and charming Martin (Tatum) at only twenty-three, Emily found out the hard way where his money came from when he was imprisoned just a year after their marriage.
 Enter Dr. Banks (Law), a psychiatrist who seems to be able to help Emily with a new anti-depressant drug, Ablixa.
 But as it turns out, Ablixa has powerful and dangerous side effects...

-- A Date with Rosie Palms: In one of the flashbacks, Emily openly masturbates on Seibert's couch in order to seduce her.
+- A Date with Rosie Palms: In one of the flashbacks, Emily openly masturbates on Siebert's couch in order to seduce her.

 - Arc Words: "Exit" during Emily's part of the story and "poisonous fog" during Dr. Banks'.
 They're both red herrings.

-- Big Bad Duumvirate: Emily and Seibert.
+- Big Bad Duumvirate: Emily and Siebert.
 Each think they're the other's Dragon.
 Emily is the one who backstabs first.

 - Bait the Dog: Banks and the viewing audience are made to feel sad for Emily and her becoming a victim of prescription medicine after she killed her husband.
 Then you find out the truth that Emily is a Devil in Plain Sight.